 Association of test-retest reliability with behavioral and clinical measures

-The reliability of edges was not associated with the edge-level Cohen’s d effect size of between-group differences between depressed and healthy participants.
+The reliability of edges was not found to be associated with the edge-level Cohen’s d effect size of between-group differences between depressed and healthy participants.
 Pearson correlations between ICC, group consistency, differential power, or distance rank with MDD-HV effect size had a max r = .18 (group consistency) [Fig. 3, Supplemental Table 2].
 Spearman rank correlations were also minimal (max ρ = .12, group consistency).

-Continuous measures of reliability were not correlated with the change or between-session mean of the MFQ, SHAPS, ARI 1 week, or SCARED, nor did they correlate with age or medication status (max Pearson’s r = .22, max Spearman’s ρ = .22) [Supplemental Figure 3, Supplemental Table 3].
+Continuous measures of reliability were not found to be correlated with the change or between-session mean of the MFQ, SHAPS, ARI 1 week, or SCARED, nor were correlations observed with age or medication status (max Pearson’s r = .22, max Spearman’s ρ = .22) [Supplemental Figure 3, Supplemental Table 3].